Skip Navigation

 23. Dividend Yield

-A dividend yield is a dividend expressed as a percentage of its stock price
+A dividend yield shows a company’s annual dividend as a percentage of its stock price.

 24. Dollar-Cost Averaging